Current best-practice and what to expect in the future.

-The biggest pothole which we see happen again and again is that the Chat is deployed almost as a test to see “what will happen and can we handle it”.
-In effect, this means that some chat service is chosen, and some licenses are bought and a button is placed on the appropriate place.
+The biggest pothole which we see happen again and again is that the Chat is deployed almost as a test to see “what will happen and can we handle it.”
+In effect, this means that some chat service is chosen, some licenses are bought, and a button is placed in the appropriate place.

 In this approach what happens is we are not developing our customer communications effectively and offering a proper chat channel, but instead we are bringing yet another system and web services on top of all the 20 services all ready open at our agent’s workspace.

 In our agent’s minds, this creates yet another thing they need to take care of on top of all existing ones which creates huge change resistance.
 Badly and not thought out properly done chat deployments make up the most of the bad experiences companies have had with offering chat and why so many companies are not wanting to offer this channel to their customers.